 Description

-MATERIALS & PLAN: Cornish granite cross and ceramic tiles set in a wall of knapped flint with ashlar dressings.
+The War Memorial at St Peter-in-Thanet Church was constructed by mason W J Overton and dedicated in 1925.
+It features a Cornish granite cross and ceramic tiles set in a wall made of knapped flint with ashlar dressings.

-DESCRIPTION: the memorial stands adjacent to the Grade II*-listed Parish Church of St Peter the Apostle, between the south-east corner of the church and Church Street.
-It takes the form of a Calvary with a budded cross hooded by a small gablet.
-Immediately beneath the cross a four-sided capital is decorated with a different carving on each side: the crossed keys of St Peter; the Invicta horse of Kent; the coat of arms of England; and the coat of arms of the Anglican Diocese of Canterbury.
+The memorial is located next to the Grade II*-listed Parish Church of St Peter the Apostle, positioned between the south-east corner of the church and Church Street.
+It is designed as a Calvary, topped with a budded cross and a small gablet.
+Beneath the cross, a four-sided capital displays different carvings on each side: the crossed keys of St Peter, the Invicta horse of Kent, the coat of arms of England, and the coat of arms of the Anglican Diocese of Canterbury.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.